OpenMeshLab/MeshXL/README.md

   **\[Special Notes\]**: The following weights are fine-tuned for **unconditional** 3D mesh generation on a **specified** category.

   Want to generating shapes for a specified category?
 We have also uploaded the supervised fine-tuned checkpoints on `chair`, `table`, `bench`, `lamp` to huggingface too!
-Download the fine-tuned weights from the links below.
+Download the fine-tuned weights from the links🤗 below.

   | Model Size |                                              Table                                              |                                              Chair                                              |                                              Lamp                                              |                                              Bench                                              |
   |:----------:|:-----------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|:----------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------:|